I spent just 4 days in Scotland on my first trip here.

 Before long you’ll spot Buachaille Etive Mòr [commonly called ‘The Buachaille’] which is one of Glen Coe’s most dramatic mountains.
 Be sure to look out for the iconic ‘Wee White House‘ on your left; photographs of this building with the iconic backdrop of Buachaille Etive Mòr grace many biscuit tins and Scotland guidebooks.
 There is parking so you can pull over to take a snap yourself.

 As you continue on you’ll pass The Three Sisters, three beautiful mountain peaks.
 Pull into the Three Sisters Car Park to take in the three peaks and visualise The Lost Valley nestled between two of the sisters.
 If you had more time you could hike to the valley, however you’ll continue on to Glencoe village for something to eat.

-I recommend having lunch at the Clachaig Inn which is nestled in the heart of Glencoe, surrounded by magnificent views of the mountains.
+I recommend having lunch at the Clachaig Inn, one of the best pubs in Scotland, which is nestled in the heart of Glencoe, surrounded by magnificent views of the mountains.